 The global market for environmental consultancy services continued to expand in 2012, outstripping average economic growth rates, according to Environment AnalystIn its annual report on the state of the environmental consultancy sector, Environment Analyst, the online research service, confirms that the market grew by 3.6% in 2012 and was worth £16.7 billion.
-Meanwhile, global economic growth stood at just 3.2%.

 Already a Member?

 - News, analysis & innovation from our sector

 - IEMA webinars, podcasts and publications

 - Unprecedented industry networking

 Volume 12 of our Impact Assessment Outlook Journal brings together articles on strategic impact assessment to inspire practitioners.

 IEMA has published updated guidance to help environmental impact assessment (EIA) practitioners better understand, record and reduce greenhouse gas (GHG) emissions from major developments.

 IEMA has today published new guidance for environmental impact assessment (EIA) practitioners to better assess and manage the effects of development on land and soils, and ensure sustainable outcomes.